gdsbook/book/notebooks/12_feature_engineering.md

 adjlist.groupby("focal").bedrooms.median()
 ```

-Since the mean and/or mode are the most commonly-used measures of central tendency, the `lag_spatial` and `lag_categorical` functions cover many of the required uses in practice.
+Since the mean and/or mode are the most commonly used measures of central tendency, the `lag_spatial` and `lag_categorical` functions cover many of the required uses in practice.

 #### "Ring" buffer features

 Sometimes, analysts might want to use multiple "bands" of buffer features.
-This requires that we build summaries of the observations that fall *only within* a given range of distances, such as the typical size of houses that are further than 500m, but still within one kilometer.
+This requires that we build summaries of the observations that fall *only within* a given range of distances, such as the typical size of houses that are further than 500 meters, but still within one kilometer.
 This kind of "ring buffer", or annulus, is a common request in spatial analysis, and can be done in substantially the same way as before by increasing the `threshold` in a `DistanceBand` weight.

-We can use our 500m weights from before to build the average again:
+We can use our 500 meters weights from before to build the average again:

 ```python
 average_within_500 = weights.lag_spatial(